-- Make sure you’re getting the appropriate discounts and credits: Most insurers offer a variety of policy credits and account discounts that can translate into significant savings — without endangering the level of protection you need for your home, autos and other valuable property.
+- Make sure you’re getting the appropriate discounts and credits: Many insurers offer a variety of policy credits and account discounts that can translate into significant savings — without endangering the level of protection you need for your home, autos, and other valuable property.

 - Often, if you purchase multiple policies through the same insurance company, you’ll receive further discounts.

 - People who own motorcycles or boats and who complete approved safety courses can qualify for discounts.